-- Competition in services has improved in a number of sectors, but some economically (17)important sectors such as accountancy. architecture. homecare services, accommodation and food services, taxi and private hire vehicle services, are still characterised by low competition and/or regulatory obstacles.
-Barriers remain in place for these services, notably excessive regulatory requirements, and these discourage entry or limit effective competition.
-Reducing these barriers could allow existing firms or new ones, making use of new technological and digital developments, to increase their competitiveness and/or enter markets, and lead to benefits for consumers through lower prices and better quality service.
-To this end, as part of a package of measures to tackle barriers in services markets,14 in January 2017 the Commission has launched a mutual evaluation exercise inviting EU Member States to conduct evaluation of the respective barriers they have in place to limit access to certain professions. - (18) Innovation in France does not match the performance of Europe's innovation leaders.
+- (17) Competition in services has improved in a number of sectors, but some economically important sectors, such as accountancy, architecture, homecare services, accommodation and food services, taxi and private-hire vehicle services, are still characterised by low competition and/or regulatory obstacles.
+Barriers remain in place for these services, in particular excessive regulatory requirements, and these discourage entry or limit effective competition.
+Reducing these barriers could allow existing firms or new ones, making use of new technological and digital developments, to increase their competitiveness and/or enter markets, and lead to benefits for consumers through lower prices and better-quality service.
+To this end, as part of a package of measures to tackle barriers in services markets, in January 2017 the Commission has launched a mutual evaluation exercise inviting Member States to conduct evaluation of the respective barriers they have in place to limit access to certain professions. - (18) Innovation in France does not match the performance of Europe's innovation leaders.
 A high degree of complexity remains and overall coordination is a challenge.
 The discrepancy between the amount of public support granted and France's middling innovation performance raises questions about the efficiency of public support mechanisms.
-In particular, cooperation between public research and companies is suboptimal and weighs on the economic output of the innovation system. - (19) In the context of the European Semester the Commission has carried out a comprehensive analysis of France's economic policy and published it in the 2017 country report.
-It has also assessed the Stability Programme and the National Reform Programme and the follow-up given to the recommendations addressed to France in previous years.
-It has taken into account not only their relevance for sustainable fiscal and socioeconomic policy in France, but also their compliance with EU rules and guidance, given the need to strengthen the EU's overall economic governance by providing EU-level input into future national decisions. - (20) In the light of this assessment, the Council has examined the Stability Programme and its opinion15 is reflected in particular in recommendation 1 below. - (21) In the light of the Commission's in-depth review and this assessment, the Council has examined the National Reform Programme and the Stability Programme.
-Its recommendations made under Article 6 of Regulation (EU) No 1176/2011 are reflected in recommendations 1 to 4 below,
+In particular, cooperation between public research and companies is suboptimal and weighs on the economic output of the innovation system. - (19) In the context of the 2017 European Semester, the Commission has carried out a comprehensive analysis of France's economic policy and published it in the 2017 country report.
+It has also assessed the 2017 Stability Programme, the 2017 National Reform Programme and the follow-up given to the recommendations addressed to France in previous years.
+It has taken into account not only their relevance for sustainable fiscal and socioeconomic policy in France, but also their compliance with Union rules and guidance, given the need to strengthen the Union's overall economic governance by providing Union-level input into future national decisions.

+- (20) In the light of this assessment, the Council has examined the 2017 Stability Programme and its opinion is reflected in particular in recommendation (1) below. - (21) In the light of the Commission's in-depth review and this assessment, the Council has examined the 2017 National Reform Programme and the 2017 Stability Programme.
+Its recommendations made under Article 6 of Regulation (EU) No 1176/2011 are reflected in recommendations (1) to (4) below,